» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Indications

-Used as an analgesic for pain relief following surgical procedures.
+Used as an analgesic for pain relief with surgical procedures.

 Adverse Reactions